siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

   electronic temp 25 meV, and a kpoint mesh with distance 0.2 are implemented.
   Concerning the trashold for convergence, we implement 1.e-3 tolerance for the density matrix, 0.04 ev/ang for forces and 1 GPa for stress.
-  This choice op parameters have been tested on crystal elements of the Delta test (link) and ...
+  This choice of parameters have been tested on crystal elements of the Delta test (link) and ...

 * *stringent_delta*
   Pseudopotential ONCVPSPv0.4 (norm-conserving) of Pseudo Dojo in psml format, scalar relativistic,